Elite Runners' Gut Microbe Makes Mice More Athletic — Could It Help The Rest Of Us?

 Additionally, while scientists agree there is some evidence that certain probiotics can help people with digestive problems like irritable bowel syndrome, many scientists argue that there's not yet convincing evidence that they help healthy people.

-"Still, before this study I don't think anyone would've said that the microbiome could boost athletic performance," says Langille.
+"Still, before this study I don't think anyone would've said that the microbiome could boost athletic performance," Langille says.
 "It's an intriguing concept."

 Jonathan Lambert is a freelance science journalist based in Washington, D.C.
 You can follow him on Twitter: @evolambert